Integrated security systems can provide a significant advantage in the modern building installation.

 Take the example of an access control system manufacturer who only has experience of access control.

-They may have been producing access control systems for a long time, but to develop a market-leading, integrated video surveillance solution would be both difficult and expensive.
+They may have been producing access control systems for a long time, but being able to build a market-leading surveillance solution would be unlikely.

-This will create an additional interface, and therefore potential risk, however, this needs to be balanced with the additional functionality that it can provide.
+While this requires an interface, and introduces risk, this needs to be balanced with the additional functionality provided.